-Jewish Hamantaschen cookies are shaped like a three-cornered hat representative of Haman's hat (see Who Was Haman? below) and eaten for the holiday.
+This recipe for Jewish hamantaschen cookies shaped like a three-cornered hat are representative of Haman's hat (see more about Haman below) and eaten for the holiday of Purim.

-These flaky pastries start with a parve margarine dough (although butter can be used for a dairy meal) and are traditionally filled with apricot, prune, and poppy seed filling but, these days, even chocolate and other fruit fillings.
+These flaky pastries start with a parve margarine dough (although butter can be used for a dairy meal) and are traditionally filled with apricot, prune, and poppy seed filling but, these days, even chocolate and other fruit fillings are popular.

 - 1 cup sugar